D-Wealth-bit/DSA-EXCEL-PROJECT/README.md

 ### Interpretation

+- Higher discounts are generally associated with reduced customer rating activity.- Encourage Detailed Reviews

+- This may indicate that deeply discounted products are either overlooked or not perceived as strongly, reducing the likelihood of reviews.

+- In contrast, full-price or minimally discounted items may trigger greater engagement, possibly due to higher customer expectations.

+### Recommendation

  - Encourage Detailed Reviews
   -Prompt buyers to leave comprehensive reviews, especially for discounted items, to balance the perceived value and boost engagement.

 - Target High-Engagement Users
  -Identify and engage customers who leave longer or more detailed reviews, as they tend to be more invested in the brand and products.